This report presents the 2015/16 results from the continuous New Zealand Health Survey, with comparisons to the 2011/12 and 2006/07 surveys.

 Health status, health behaviours and risk factors

-- The majority of New Zealanders report being in good health.
+- Most New Zealanders report being in good health.

 Go to Improving the health of New Zealanders find out what’s being done to reduce smoking, hazardous drinking and obesity rates.